hoyangtsai/resume/README.md

 Available at markets in nine regions.

-- Led the front-end development of a [cashback browser extension](https://chrome.google.com/webstore/detail/shopback-button-cashback/djjjmdgomejlopjnccoejdhgjmiappap) with over 800K installs available at 9 regional markets
+- Led the front-end development of a [cashback browser extension](https://chrome.google.com/webstore/detail/shopback-button-cashback/djjjmdgomejlopjnccoejdhgjmiappap) with over 800,000 installs available in 9 regional markets
 - Planned and developed performance optimization tools for the browser extension
 - Planned an end-to-end smoke test automation in the CI pipeline to assure the quality of development
 - Provided a workflow optimization plan to make the releasing more smooth which includes code review mechanisms and requirement timeline control